 The Board may consider the circumstances of your offense, your criminal record, your conduct since being discharged (social, employment, and financial), significant positive achievements, testimonials from friends and employers, recommendations from the judge, prosecutor and law enforcement agency involved in the case, and the reason for your requesting clemency.

 Missouri Expungement of Convictions

 An alternative approach is to file a motion to expunge the conviction through the courts.
 An expungement can restore your citizenship rights, including the right to possess firearms.
-To be successful, the court must find you have not have any intervening convictions, your circumstances and behavior warrant expungement, and expungement is consistent with the public welfare.
+To be successful, the court must find you have not had any intervening convictions, your circumstances, and behavior warrant expungement, and expungement is consistent with the public welfare.

 Due to these limitations, an executive pardon is often the only way to restore rights in Missouri.